Bluelinerio/timebug/UI.md

 ## Code
+As good practice I've remove all render logic and extract to functions that are easier to maintain.

 ### render function
 The render funcion was rewrited to use a common component called `react-native-parallax-scroll-view`.
 It can be found at https://github.com/i6mi6/react-native-parallax-scroll-view.